Neutrino Signatures on the High Transmission Regions of the Lyman-alpha Forest: Analysis of the simulations

-\textit{Analysis of the simulations.} We focus our analysis on the statistical properties of low density regions that produce weak absorption features.
-A region is a continuous domain in the transmitted flux profile which remains always above a given threshold.
+We focus our analysis on the statistical properties of low density regions that are expected to produce weak absorption features.
+We define as void ``region'' a continuous domain in the transmitted flux profile which remains always above a given threshold.
 The higher the threshold, the lower the absorption in that region.
 For each RLOS we extract the transmitted flux from $\rho_b/\mean{\rho}_b$ and $V_p$ and count the number of regions above the selected threshold.
 This results in a statistical estimate of the low absorption contribution to the \lya$ $ signal, and allows us to quantify the impact of neutrinos on those regions.

-In Fig. \ref{above_pdf} we plot the probability distribution function (PDF) for the number of regions per path length of $100~h^{-1}$Mpc\footnote{Non-integer numbers are due to the path length normalization.} above a threshold of $F/\langle F\rangle =1.14$ at redshift $z=2.2$ (top) and at redshift $z=4.0$ for a threshold $F/\langle F\rangle =1.70$ (bottom) for three different neutrino masses, $\Sigma_i m_{\nu_i}=0.0,~0.3,~0.6$ eV.
+In Fig. \ref{above_pdf} we plot the probability distribution function (PDF) for the number of regions per path length of $100~h^{-1}$Mpc \footnote{Non-integer numbers are due to the path length normalization.} above a threshold of $F/\langle F\rangle =1.14$ at redshift $z=2.2$ (top) and at redshift $z=4.0$ for a threshold $F/\langle F\rangle =1.70$ (bottom) for three different neutrino masses, $\Sigma_i m_{\nu_i}=0.0,~0.3,~0.6$ eV.
+The two numbers above are chosen taken into account two competing effects: on one side, the larger the value of $F/ \langle F\rangle$ the larger the differences between the models.
+On the other side, the number of regions above the threshold drops rapidly as $F/\langle F\rangle$ increases, requiring a larger QSO spectra catalog to obtain converged results.
+By choosing the numbers above we make sure that differences are large enough having converged results.
 We have verified that these PDFs do not change if we increase the number of RLOS, i.e. our statistical sample of RLOS is large enough to reliably measure the PDF.
 Figure \ref{above_pdf} shows that the neutrino mass has a significant impact on the mean of the distributions.
 In Fig.~\ref{mean} we plot the mean of the distributions, i.e. the average number of regions per path length of $100~h^{-1}$Mpc above a given threshold, as a function of the threshold for the three different neutrino masses ($\Sigma_i m_{\nu_i}=0.0,~0.3,~0.6$ eV) at redshift $z=2.2$ (top) and $z=4.0$ (bottom).
-This shows clearly that the higher the threshold, the larger are the differences between the various neutrino cosmologies.
+This shows clearly that the higher the threshold, the larger the differences between the various neutrino cosmologies.
 This is the expected neutrino signature as we discuss below.